Tarina Tarantino: Tarina Tarantino (company)

-So in 1995, she and Alfonso Campos opened the self-titled design business Tarina Tarantino.
+In 1995, she and Alfonso Campos opened the eponymous design business Tarina Tarantino.
 Her jewelry and other creations are assembled in Downtown Los Angeles, and she has a boutique store on Melrose Avenue.
 She also has stores in New York City and Milan.

 Her jewelry pieces are expensive and heavy-weight, often made from Lucite or Swarovski crystals.
 She launches 15 new collections a year, often featuring designs inspired by cultural icons like Alice in Wonderland and The Wizard of Oz.
 She has produced two collections in collaboration with Mattel based on the iconic Barbie doll, noting that "Barbie has been every designer's inspiration."
 She also produces jewelry in collaboration with Hello Kitty.

 She is primarily known as a designer of costume jewelry, but she also designs handbags and other accessories, and she released a full collection of cosmetics exclusively for Sephora retail stores in January 2010.

 In 2010 Tarantino teamed up with the makeup retail Sephora to launch a fairy and princess inspired collection.